 The Executive Board applies, interprets and impartially enforces the rules and regulations contained in the AIA Constitution and Bylaws.
-The nine member Executive Board is comprised of one administrator from each of the five Conferences and representatives from Arizona Interscholastic Athletic Administrators Association, Arizona School Administrators, Arizona School Boards Association and the Arizona North Central Association.
+The 10-member Executive Board is comprised of one administrator from each of the six Conferences and representatives from Arizona Interscholastic Athletic Administrators Association, Arizona School Administrators, Arizona School Boards Association and the Arizona North Central Association.
 The Executive Director, who oversees the daily operation of the AIA, is a nonvoting member of the Executive Board.

-The AIA operational budget is financed by membership dues, varsity sport participation fees, officials' registration fees and sales of such items as rule books.
-Net play-off gate receipts are disbursed annually to AIA member schools to offset membership dues and participation fees.
-As a service to its member schools, the AIA issues payments for student excess accident (catastrophic) insurance and officials' mileage.
+The AIA operational budget is financed by membership dues, varsity sport participation fees, and officials' registration fees.
 All financial records are audited annually by an independent accounting firm.

 The AIA's comprehensive dues structure has facilitated fiscally sound decision-making crucial to optimal utilization of its funds and has resulted in an accountable, fiducially responsible organization.

 Any Arizona high school which meets the following requirements is eligible for full membership in the AIA.